 5. Assists Detoxification

 Research has repeatedly shown that sweating in a sauna can help detoxify the body of the toxic agents, such as lactic acid, sodium, and uric acid, that routinely accumulate in the body.
 Toxins stored in subcutaneous fat are released through perspiration.
-As toxins stored in the fat pass through perspiration, toxins that are stored at deeper levels of tissue throughout the body will move up into this layer of fat and continue to be released through sweat.
+As toxins stored in the fat pass through perspiration, toxins that are stored at deeper levels of tissue throughout the body will move up and continue to be released through sweat.
 Circulation increases when you're in the sauna and increased blood flow improves blood oxygenation.
 Enhanced oxygen levels can assist in the dissolution of hidden toxic agents in the blood.

-According to the Southwest College of Naturopathic Medicine in Tempe, AZ, sauna can be an effective component of purification and cleansing protocols and very effective for flushing out fat-soluble chemical and toxins.
+According to the Southwest College of Naturopathic Medicine, sauna bathing is an effective component of purification and cleansing protocols and very effective for flushing out fat-soluble chemical and toxins.

 Unfortunately, law enforcement officers are often at risk for exposure to harmful substances such as methamphetamine and the toxic chemicals used to create it.
 This exposure can lead to chronic symptoms that may be disabling.
 To find new ways to combat this issue, 69 officers participated in a study conducted by the Utah Meth Cops Project.
 Subjects followed a multi-faceted detoxification program that included exercise, nutrition, and sauna therapy.
 Following the detoxification routine, significant health improvements were observed.
 Researchers concluded that sauna and nutritional therapy may improve some symptoms of methamphetamine-related exposure for affected officers.